All Episodes

 And so living in that atmosphere is not really living in a free country.

-So that has got to be stopped.
+So that has to be stopped.

-Never actually heard very much of it.
+Never actually heard much of it.

-But, you know, we live under those threats.
+But yeah, we live, we live under those threats.

-Because what happens if you strip away that level of protection, if you strip away the level of protection that President Trump has offered the base for so very long, right?
+And I frankly would say that we live under those threats in order that the ordinary person really doesn't have to, because what happens if you strip away that level of protection, if you strip away the level of protection that President Trump has offered the base for so very long, right?

 His mantra of, you know, they're not after me, they're after you.